milep/milep.github.com/notes/ruby-for-java-programmer.markdown

 (price * vat / h) + price;
 </pre>

-You can of course easily shot yourself in the foot with operator overloading, but with great power comes great responsibility.

-## Every statement returns something
+## Everything is an expression

 Method returns the value of the last statement, unless return statment is explicitly defined.

-Even control structures return values, example:
+Even control structures return values, for example:

 <pre>
 amount = 50